-Express Scripts Prescription Drug Coverage
+Express Scripts® Prescription Drug Coverage

-Express Scripts Inc. (ESI) will continue to administer the prescription drug benefit in 2025.
+All medical plan options offer prescription drug coverage through Express Scripts Inc. (ESI).
 The amount you pay for prescription drugs will depend on:

-- Whether you use an in-network retail pharmacy, an out-of-network retail pharmacy, Smart90 or mail order - The category of drug you use generic, non-preferred brand or preferred brand
+- The medical plan option you choose - Whether you use an in-network retail pharmacy, an out-of-network retail pharmacy, Smart90 or mail order - The category of drug you use generic, nonpreferred brand or preferred brand